QARANC.co.uk Find Extra Work

 In another of his books, Combat Nurse, Eric Taylor cites 800 marriages taking place between British women and German prisoners of war.

-As the Second World War progressed the Royal Herbert Hospital surgeons operated on civilians in conjunction with The Brook Hospital which was located adjacent to The Royal Herbert.
+As the Second World War progressed the surgeons operated on civilians in conjunction with The Brook Hospital which was located adjacent.

 Post War Years